For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 Cladding has the advantage of full heat distribution over disc bottoms, but both are superior to stand-alone stainless steel.

 If made of stainless steel, a hollow cast, stay-cool handle is a nice feature.
-Silicone and plastics are common materials for handles, but many won’t be able to go in the oven.
+Silicone and plastic are common handle materials, but many aren’t suitable for use in the oven.

 Check to see how the handle is attached.
 Rivets are a sturdier option than screws or bolts.